Khyme/lazy-redmine/README.md

 # lazy-redmine

-A simple webapp to rapidly fill redmine timesheets by daterange using it's [REST api](https://www.redmine.org/projects/redmine/wiki/Rest_api).
-It requires *user's api access key* which is not stored on the server.
+A simple webapp to rapidly fill redmine timesheets by daterange using it's [REST api](https://www.redmine.org/projects/redmine/wiki/Rest_api), requiring *user's api access key* which is not stored on the server.

 ## Build and run